|Title:||Python Language Governance|

 - Phase 1: Candidates advertise their interest in serving.
 Candidates must be nominated by a core team member.
 Self-nominations are allowed.

-- Phase 2: Each core team member can vote for zero to five of the candidates.
+- Phase 2: Each core team member can vote for zero or more of the candidates.
 Voting is performed anonymously.
 Candidates are ranked by the total number of votes they receive.
 If a tie occurs, it may be resolved by mutual agreement among the candidates, or else the winner will be chosen at random.